Hallin's spheres: Sphere of legitimate controversy

 For topics in this sphere rational and informed people hold differing views within limited range.
 These topics are therefore the most important to cover, and also ones upon which journalists are seemingly obliged to remain disinterested reporters, rather than advocating for or against a particular view.
 Schudson notes that Hallin, in his influential study of the US media during the Vietnam War, argues that journalism's commitment to objectivity has always been compartmentalized.
 That is, within a certain sphere—the sphere of legitimate controversy—journalists seek conscientiously to be balanced and objective.
+The work of Walter Williams professor at the University of Missouri, Rod Petersen, advanced the idea that priming—controlling the narratives that media covers—can be the tool that media use to get deviant news subjects into the legitimate controversial circles of new coverage.

 Sphere of deviance

 Topics in this sphere are rejected by journalists as being unworthy of general consideration.
-Such views are perceived as being out of hand unfounded, taboo, or of such minor consequence that they are not newsworthy.
+Such views are perceived as being out of hand, unfounded, taboo, or of such minor consequence that they are not newsworthy.
 Hallin argues that in the sphere of deviance, 'journalists also depart from standard norms of objective reporting and feel authorized to treat as marginal, laughable, dangerous".
-They either avoid mentioning or ridicule the controversial subject as outside the bounds of acceptable controversy.
-And censor the individuals and groups who are associated with it.
+They either avoid mentioning or ridicule the controversial subject as outside the bounds of acceptable controversy; and they censor the individuals and groups who are associated with it.
 A simple example: a person claiming that aliens are manipulating college basketball scores might have difficulty finding sports media coverage for such a claim.
-A more political example: the US media regulator FCC's "Fairness Doctrine" aimed at radio stations, advocated balance between right and left political news and opinions yet specified that broadcasters didn't have to reserve any space or time for Communist viewpoints.
+A more political example: the US media regulator FCC's "Fairness Doctrine" aimed at radio stations, advocated balance between right and left political news and opinions, yet specified that broadcasters did not have to reserve any space or time for Communist viewpoints.